-We have not completed any clinical trials using cannabis or cannabis-based products to date.
 We have received IMCA feasibility approval to initiate nine clinical trials and have commenced one phase 3 clinical trial.
 We will be the sponsor of nine of these clinical trials and will be the sole supplier of pharmaceutical-grade cannabis for all ten of the clinical trials.
 We initiated a phase 3 clinical trial in a leading Israeli medical center to study our product's influence on cognitive and adjacent capabilities on children who are on the autistic spectrum.
-The phase 3 trial results are expected in 2022.
-The other nine clinical trials have not started and are expected to begin during 2022 or 2023.
-The company is currently conducting discussions with leading medical institutions to take part in these clinical trials.